Indomethacin sustained-release capsulesPronunciation

-Indomethacin sustained-release capsules is a nonsteroidal anti-inflammatory drug (NSAID).
+Indomethacin sustained-release capsules are a nonsteroidal anti-inflammatory drug (NSAID).
 It may cause an increased risk of serious and sometimes fatal heart and blood vessel problems (eg, heart attack, stroke).
 The risk may be greater if you already have heart problems or if you take indomethacin sustained-release capsules for a long time.
 Do not use indomethacin sustained-release capsules right before or after bypass heart surgery.

 Indomethacin sustained-release capsules may cause an increased risk of serious and sometimes fatal stomach ulcers and bleeding.
 Elderly patients may be at greater risk.
 This may occur without warning signs.

-Indomethacin sustained-release capsules is used for:
+Indomethacin sustained-release capsules are used for:

 Treating moderate to severe rheumatoid arthritis, osteoarthritis, and ankylosing spondylitis.
 It is used to treat certain types of bursitis and tendonitis.
 It may also be used for other conditions as determined by your doctor.

-Indomethacin sustained-release capsules is an NSAID.
+Indomethacin sustained-release capsules are an NSAID.
 Exactly how it works is not known.
 It may block certain substances in the body that are linked to inflammation.
 NSAIDs treat the symptoms of pain and inflammation.
 They do not treat the disease that causes those symptoms.

 Do NOT use indomethacin sustained-release capsules if: